Overview

 Review Chrome Extension Capabilities & Best Practices to prevent sizing or layout issues and ensure clean, pixel-perfect results every time.

-Enhance product experiences using static images, videos, and documents using the Screens Library, Playlists, Advanced Playlists, and Interactive Deal Rooms.
+You can use images, videos, and documents to enrich your product experiences through the Screens Library, Playlists, Advanced Playlists, and Interactive Deal Rooms.

 You can import the following file types and media formats: